-But Windows also introduced scrollbars and drop-down menus; two features that still appear in desktop software today, and are staples of personal computer use.
+But Windows also introduced scrollbars and drop-down menus - two features that still appear in desktop software today, and are staples of personal computer use.

-Wonderfully summed up in the above video; Windows pioneered the idea of the software update, and periodically evolving and adding to the software used by consumers.
+Wonderfully summed up in the above video, Windows pioneered the idea of the software update and periodically evolving and adding to the software used by consumers.

 Once predominately black screens where you ticked a couple of boxes, software updates now get fanfares and countdowns that rival NASA launches.

 For many of us, this was our first digital procrastination tool.
-Whether it be to spell out rude words on a friend’s computer at school or as a crude form of Photoshop, interacting with Microsoft Paint was a digital right of passage, just like playing Minesweeper and Solitaire or having a ridiculous Hotmail address.
+Whether it be to spell out rude words on a friend’s computer at school or as a crude form of Photoshop, interacting with Microsoft Paint was a digital rite of passage, just like playing Minesweeper and Solitaire or having a ridiculous Hotmail address.

 With the invention of personal computers and the use of GUI, the mouse became the navigation tool of choice to go with it.

 Windows 1.0 needed a mouse to point, click and navigate, and with that the way people interacted with computers completely changed.
-The rivalry with Apple sparked into life too, and so the race to provide computing to the masses began, and it’s safe to say we did alright out of it.
+The rivalry with Apple sparked into life too, and so the race to provide computing to the masses began; it’s safe to say we did alright out of it.